 Elizabeth comes from a Scottish background where both her parents were born in Scotland.
 This led to her taking an early interest in Scottish Country Dancing and she began attending Linden Club at the age of 9.
 This interest developed and she gained her full teacher’s certificate in 1981.
 She has tutored Linden, Plimmerton and Lower Hutt Clubs.
 She has taught at several Summer Schools, weekend schools and has taken numerous region classes.

 Diane has been dancing since 2000.
 She successfully gained her teacher’s certificate during the Dunedin Summer School 2010-2011.
 Since qualifying she has taught at the Wellington Region classes, JAM Camp, weekend schools & Summer School.
-She taught the club’s Children’s Class for 8 years and is currently the Club President.
+She taught the club’s Children’s Class for 8 years.

 Catherine began Highland Dancing as a child, and picked up Scottish Country Dancing in 1982 after completing her Highland Dancing diploma.
 She taught Highland Dancing for 20 years, and is currently an adjudicator.
 Catherine gained her Teaching Certificate in Scottish Country Dancing at the beginning of 2010.
 She taught the Lower Hutt club for three years, and has taught regional classes at all levels.
 Catherine currently relieves at various clubs as requested.

 Susanna has been Scottish dancing ever since she can remember, around New Zealand and during her OE in Germany.
 She gained her teacher’s certificate in January 2010.
-Susanna is reasonably busy bringing up the next generation of dancers and can now assemble a full set within her immediate family (even though some of them can’t walk yet!).
+Susanna is reasonably busy bringing up the next generation of dancers and can now assemble a full set within her immediate family.
 Every so often she manages to come to club and teach the grownups too.